WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-07-27-create-a-net-core-visual-studio-template.md

 ### Creating the Structure of the Project for the Visual Studio Template

 The first step is to create the structure of your Visual Studio template.
 Therefore, I created an empty C# solution and add three projects, Template.Api, Template.Service and Template.Data.
-For the template, you can install any Nuget you want or add code.
+For the template, you can install any NuGet you want or add code.
 I added a controller that calls a service that calls a repository to get some data.

 <div class="col-12 col-sm-10 aligncenter">
   <a href="/assets/img/posts/2020/07/Visual-Studio-Template-Project-Structure.jpg"><img loading="lazy" src="/assets/img/posts/2020/07/Visual-Studio-Template-Project-Structure.jpg" alt="Visual Studio Template Project Structure" /></a>